JasminSuter/Web-UI-Interface-Design-Project/README.md

 What can be improved would be better communication throughout the project.
 We also should have set out with more realistic goals as the website design had a lot more interactions compared to the website as of current.

 For future development there would need to be a focus on the images.
-How to upload them.
+How to upload them and display them on other pages.
 To create an algorithm for the main page.
 To get them to display on people's profiles.